bitcoinops/bitcoinops.github.io/_topics/en/transaction-pinning.md

 include:

 - **[BIP125][] RBF rule #3** requires a replacement transaction
-  pay a higher absolute fee (not just feerate) than the transaction being replaced and any of its children.
+  pay a higher absolute fee (not just feerate) than the sum of fees paid by the transaction being replaced and all of its children.
 This can allow an attacker to attach a large and low-feerate transaction to the transaction they want to pin, forcing any fee bump to pay for the replacement of the large child transaction.
 E.g., with the 2019 Bitcoin Core defaults, an attacker can require an honest participant pay a minimum of 0.001 BTC to fee bump a transaction (or even